Family-wise Error Rate Control with E-values: Introduction and Preliminaries

-e-values arise naturally in sequential settings, especially in always-valid inference, where the practitioner would like the flexibility of having valid inference at any stopping time.
-This framework is very relevant for the online data collection in the tech setting, including the setting discussed by \cite{johari2022always}.
-They also prove to be useful in universal inference for irregular parametric models \citep{wasserman2020universal, tse2022note, spector2023discussion, park2023robust}.
-In general, e-values offer more robustness to get valid inference in the presence of various concerns about data-dependent experimental decisions, such as a post-hoc choice of $\alpha$ \citep{grunwald2024beyond, hemerik2024choosing}.
+E-values also prove to be useful in universal inference for irregular parametric models \citep{wasserman2020universal, tse2022note, spector2023discussion, park2023robust}.
+In general, e-values offer more robustness to get valid inference in the presence of various concerns about data-dependent experimental decisions, such as a post-hoc choice of $\alpha$ \citep{grunwald2024beyond, hemerik2024choosing, koning2024posthocalphahypothesistesting}.
+E-values are also admissible for online closed testing where hypotheses arrive sequentially \citep{fischer2024online}; however this differs from our setting with a fixed set of hypotheses.